wangchning/vocabulary/Vocabulary.md

 ### inherently
 Some people enjoy your inherently cheerful nature, but it drives other people crazy because they find you annoyingly perky.

+### internalize &emsp; /ɪn'tɜːnəlaɪz/
+If you feel anger, pain, fear or hurt but never show it, you internalize it --- you keep it inside.

+: to accept or absorb an idea, opinion, belief, e.t. so that it becomes part of your character.
+- He had not expected the people so readily to internalize the values of democracy.

 ### introduce
 - Let me introduce myself: my name is John Smish.